-Miss Saille Bush Married to Rev. James Green of Shelbina, Mo., at Quincy, Ill.

-Quincy, Ill., Oct.
-11 .- Rev. James Preston Green, a Presbyterian minister at Shelbina, Mo., was married here yesterday to Sallie Bush, a wealthy girl of Monroe City.
+Miss Sallie Bush Married to Rev. James Green of Shelbina, Mo., at Quincy, Ill.
+QUINCY, Ill., Oct.
+11.-Rev. James Preston Green, a Presbyterian minister at Shelbina, Mo., was married here yesterday to Sallie Bush, a wealthy girl of Monroe City.
 Miss Bush has been kept a prisoner by her father, although she is of age.
 He objected to Green because he was poor.
-Twice the couple tried to elope, and the groom had marriage licenses in three
+Twice the couple tried to elope, and the

-Last Sunday the girl got away from the house that her father had placed her in and came to Quincy to visit frienus.
+Last Sunday the girl got away from the house that her father had placed her in and came to Quincy to visit friends.
 Green came to a ministers' conference here.
-He heard that Miss Bush was in the city, drove up to her her off.
+He heard that Miss Bush was in the city, drove up to her stopping place in a hack and carried her off.
 They crossed the river and were married by a county justice near West Quincy on a license that the groom obtained several weeks ago.
 The bride is 22 years old, pretty, and has a large fortune in her own right.